n the 3rd century, the Roman Empire was being invaded by Goths.

 This practice has come down to us as "sign at the X", or saying "I swear, cross my heart."

-was born a slave and separated from his mother as a child.
-All he remembers is her calling him, "my little valentine."
+Frederick Douglass was born a slave and separated from his mother as a child.
+All he remembers is her calling him, 'my little valentine

-wife and mother died on Valentine's Day in 1884.
+Theodore Roosevelt's wife and mother died on Valentine's Day

-Depressed, Roosevelt dropped out of New York politics, left his infant daughter with a relative, and went off to ranch in the Dakotas.
+in 1884.
+Depressed, he dropped out of New York politics, left his infant daughter with a relative, and went off to ranch in the Dakotas.

-who later adapted this technique into the political tactic of community organizing.
+Accompanying Al Capone's hitmen as they terrorized neighborhoods was the young Saul Alinsky, who later adapted their techniques into the political tactic of community organizing.

-Since the Roman persecutions, Christianity has become the most persecuted faith in the world, with over 300 being martyred each day, or one every five minutes, predominantly in Muslim countries.
+Since the time of Roman persecutions, Christianity has become the most persecuted faith in the world.